Spar (South Africa)

-Spar (officially The Spar Group Ltd) and stylized as SPAR, is a major South African supermarket chain, and the country's largest by total number of stores.
-Headquartered in Pinetown, KwaZulu-Natal, and traded on the JSE Limited, it holds licenses to operate stores in various countries under the Dutch SPAR International brand.
+The Spar Group Ltd, stylized as SPAR, is a major South African supermarket chain, and the country's largest by total number of stores.
+Headquartered in uMhlanga, KwaZulu-Natal, and traded on the JSE Limited, it holds licenses to operate stores in various countries under the Dutch SPAR International brand.

 Spar was founded in 1932, and uses a mix of corporate and franchise models for its stores.
 The company also operates Spar express convenience stores, in partnership with Shell, which are located at the latter's forecourts.

-The company has licenses to use the SPAR International brand name in 11 countries including South Africa.
+The company has licenses to use the SPAR brand name in 11 countries including South Africa.
 Outside its home country, Spar has stores in Southern Africa, Sri Lanka, South West England, and Ireland.

 The company serves as a warehousing and distribution business, supplying independent retailers (who operate under the Spar brand) with fresh produce and merchandise, as well as various support services.
 Retailers can use the Spar brand once they sign a membership agreement with the SPAR Guild of Southern Africa.

 As of 2024, Spar has around 4,500 stores across 11 countries, and employs over 11,000 individuals.